Bagizagan Winery Samarkand: Wine Tasting Visit Guide

 What to confirm before booking

-- whether tasting and cellar visits are running on your date;
+- whether the Bagizagan wine tasting is running on your date;

-- whether the excursion is tied to dinner service or offered separately;
+- whether the tasting is tied to dinner service or offered separately;

 - how long the visit usually lasts;